Today's Sober Story comes from Miriam, a 78-year-old living in Rotorua.

 Miriam: In every possible way, and several times over.
 It continues to do so.
 This answer in itself could be a book or blog.
 I could wax on for hundreds of pages.
 First and foremost, I HAVE a life; I value life.
 I WANT to live, and help others do the same.
 I live with a pretty permanent sense of joy and peace and calm contentment coupled with constant excitement as each day unfolds before me with unexpected pleasures and planned successful experiences, and pretty well permanent acceptance of myself even at my most ugliest moments.
 Perhaps most of all is that I KNOW I have choices, I know I am free to not drink alcohol, the one and only element in my life that was at the foundation of all my previous choices.
 It used to be a choice between some action or decision or have a drink.
 No brainer decided for the drink.
 Today, that is NEVER among the choices considered and there is no deprivation or suffering involved.
 I have "lost" nothing other than the habit and compulsion to drink, and gained literally everything I might have been able to dream of, had I been clear headed enough to dream anything other than the nightmares of my experience until that first day.

-Mrs D: Fantastic!
-Are there any main benefits you can pinpoint of what has emerged for you from getting sober?
+Mrs D: Are there any main benefits you can pinpoint of what has emerged for you from getting sober?

 Miriam: Another book or blog in the wings!
-Briefly though, the benefits of GETTING sober are the practical ones, like what one spends one’s money on, not creating more chaos and crises, hurting less people and generally damage control needs to down.
+Briefly though, the benefits of GETTING sober are the practical ones, like what one spends one's money on, not creating more chaos and crises, hurting less people and generally damage control needs to down.
 The real benefits to me came and come from STAYING sober.
 And that includes emotionally sober.
 Being sober allows me to live a wonderful life, doing things I love to do, not doing anything I do not want to do, enjoying real heart-felt relationships with people both in recovery and not needing recovery, and I have a programme, a tried and tested system for approaching life and the other people in it that works well enough.
 I know there are many ways and programmes to get and stay sober, and I hear them all spoken of with gratitude.
 For me, it was AA.
 That initial exposure has shaped my life, and also allowed me to access other means of improving my behaviour and experience of life totally beyond anything I could have imagined.
-Another main benefit for me is that it is never over …. each year it does get better, I attempt things I never would have thought possible, so after 4 months of alcohol-free preparation, namely walking 40 kms a week, I walked the Tongariro Crossing in February of this year, and all importantly, WITH FRIENDS.
+Another main benefit for me is that it is never over …. each year it does get better, I attempt things I never would have thought possible, so after 4 months of alcohol-free preparation, namely walking 40 kms a week, I walked the Tongariro Crossing four years ago, and all importantly, WITH FRIENDS.
 Aged 73 at the time, they were all considerably younger than I, and were so kind and helpful !!
 But it was ME, sober that walked it.
 I went White Water Rafting at Okere Falls for my 74th birthday, with a young friend also in recovery.
 Priceless.

 Miriam: Ye Gads YES!
 I'd have started recovery earlier!
 The signs were already available for me to read when I was 10 and had my first drink; landmark consequences at 14; and again at 17; and I might have paid attention at 22, and 29 and 32; or how about 40 ??
 Leaving it literally to the last minute and at death's door, 45, was not a smart move for an otherwise smart woman, and radically impacted my life and what it might have been.
 I'm not one of those who believes I had to go through all that to get to my rock bottom.
 My life was largely a rock bottom because I was ignorant of alternatives to drinking alcoholically and lived accordingly.